 The production of Chateau Le Pin Beausoleil is close to 2,000 cases of Bordeaux wine per vintage.
 There is a second wine, Le Petit Soleil.
 Chateau Le Pin Beausoleil is sold as a Bordeaux Superieur wine.

-Serving and Decanting Chateau Le Pin Beausoleil with Wine, Food, Pairing Tips
+Serving Chateau Le Pin Beausoleil with Wine, Food, Pairing Tips

 Le Pin Beausoleil Wine Tasting Notes

 |2017||Le Pin Beausoleil (Bordeaux Supérieur)|

 Medium bodied, sweet, ripe and spicy, the tannins are soft, bringing you to a fruit-filled climax that is tantalizing.
 All this and it sells for less than $20!